gwu-libraries/Libsite-Header-Lite/README.md

 Implementation
 --------------

 The code is heavily commented.
-Start by looking at the html framework for your intended version:
+Start by looking at the html framework for your intended version.

-Bootswatch html: bootswatch.html (example: http://gwdev-zut.wrlc.org/libheader/Libsite-Header-Lite/bootswatch.html)

-Static html: page.html (example: http://gwdev-zut.wrlc.org/libheader/Libsite-Header-Lite/page.html)

 > **App Assets server**: all of the static files can be pulled directly from the App Assets server: http://assets.library.gwu.edu/app-assets/libheader/2_003/ (where 2_003 is the Libsite-Header-Lite version you want to pull).
 The file structure is the same: